Mofeed-Chaar/Object-Detection-in-an-Urban-Environment/README.md

 **precision recall curve is plot**
 <img src="img/result13.png">

 **precition and recall over images from 50 to 150**

-I the prevouse result we use model-based detection
+In the prevouse result we use model-based detection
-I we update the config parameter ```configs_det.use_labels_as_objects = True```, we will get the perfect result because we utilized the groundtruth labels and we will get the following result:
+If we update the config parameter ```configs_det.use_labels_as_objects = True```, we will get the perfect result because we utilized the groundtruth labels and we will get the following result:
 <img src="img/result14.png">

 ## Summary